At Peterhouse we follow the EYFS framework. This framework explains how and what your child will be learning to support their healthy development.

 Our curriculum offers exciting opportunities that our children would not normally have access to in their day to day lives.
-For example, this year we are having our own music CD produced and published, taking part in a national sculpture trail and growing fruit and vegetables that will be used in local Adnams restaurants!
+For example, last year we had our own music CD produced and published, took part in a national sculpture trail and grew fruit and vegetables that were used in local Adnams restaurants!

 Here are a few key facts about the new Peterhouse Curriculum...

 Many of our subjects will be taught in a cross curricular topic, with the class focusing on a central big question and investigating week by week to find the answer.
 Where we have lessons or subjects that cannot be taught in this way we will teach discreet lessons.

 The Big Questions

 Our curriculum is built around three big questions.
 These questions run through the whole school and are linked to our Christian values.
 Our teachers plan their topics around these questions and aim to come up with a class answer.
 We show off the work we have completed each term in a whole school showcase event.

 The following documents contain the key objectives for each year group and for each subject.
 Our teachers will work their way through all of this and more through the year, making sure that it is all wrapped up in exciting and interesting topics.